Parents' Guide to Vibes

 Talk to Your Kids About ...

-Families can discuss body image and how teens come to respect or despise what they look like.
+• Families can talk about body image and how teens come to respect or despise what they look like.
 The main character in this book believes she is ugly, yet the best-looking boy in school thinks she is beautiful.
 How do people form such different images of the same thing?
 Why do you think Kristi thought beautiful people are evil?
 Families can also discuss taking responsibility for wrongdoing.
 Kristi ultimately has the courage to see herself honestly and to apologize for the hurt she caused both family and friends.
 But Kristi's father never really owns up to his part in her pain.
 What is the role of responsibility; what is the role of forgiveness in this story?

 Book Details